You must be signed in to read the rest of this article.

 It is also thought that an autoimmune response may be involved in the development of atherosclerosis.
 Most humans have immune reactions against microbial heat-shock protein 60 (HSP60).
 Antibodies against bacterial versions of this protein may cross-react with human HSP60, causing an autoimmune response leading to endothelial cell damage, monocyte recruitment, elevated circulating lipids, and stimulating athersosclerosis.4,34-35

 Diabetes mellitus is another systemic condition with oral inflammatory connections.
-One of the major complications of diabetes is periodontitis.42 While diabetes increases the probability of developing periodontal disease,42-44 periodontitis also increases the risk of poor glycemic control in people with diabetes when compared to those individuals with diabetes without periodontitis.45 Taylor, et al reviewed research of periodontal disease and diabetes noting that evidence is emerging that suggests periodontal disease is associated with increased risk for diabetes complications, and may be associated with the development of gestational diabetes mellitus in addition to the development of type 2 diabetes mellitus.46 Fortunately, periodontal treatment can improve glycemic control by reducing the bacterial burden and the inflammatory response.47-49
+One of the major complications of diabetes is periodontitis.43 While diabetes increases the probability of developing periodontal disease,43-45 periodontitis also increases the risk of poor glycemic control in people with diabetes when compared to those individuals with diabetes without periodontitis.46 Taylor, et al reviewed research of periodontal disease and diabetes noting that evidence is emerging that suggests periodontal disease is associated with increased risk for diabetes complications, and may be associated with the development of gestational diabetes mellitus in addition to the development of type 2 diabetes mellitus.47 Fortunately, periodontal treatment can improve glycemic control by reducing the bacterial burden and the inflammatory response.48-50

 Inflammatory mediators, such as cytokines produced by the periodontium, may be another mechanism by which respiratory disease are associated with oral health.
 These mediators present in inflamed gingival tissues enter the gingival crevicular fluid and then the saliva.
 Once aspirated, these mediators can have proinflammatory effects in the lower airway.

 Studies examining the effect of the treatment of periodontal disease with debridement on the prevention of preterm birth have been conducted, yet remain inconclusive.
-Two meta-analyses have found that periodontal disease increases the risk of premature birth and that treatment decreases that risk.76,77 However, a large clinical trial failed to show obstetric benefits in relation to periodontal care.81 Another multicenter, randomized controlled study of pregnant women with periodontal disease who received periodontal therapy and standard obstetric care, did not show findings that altered the rates of preterm birth or fetal growth restriction.82 Thus, future study is needed to determine whether periodontal disease can influence reverses in preterm birth or other adverse pregnancy events.79 As Barros and Offenbacher note, studies have shown that periodontal treatment can be performed safely to pregnant women, and maternal periodontal health in itself is an important outcome regardless of other pregnancy outcomes.
+Two meta-analyses have found that periodontal disease increases the risk of premature birth and that treatment decreases that risk.79,80 However, a large clinical trial failed to show obstetric benefits in relation to periodontal care.81 Another multicenter, randomized controlled study of pregnant women with periodontal disease who received periodontal therapy and standard obstetric care, did not show findings that altered the rates of preterm birth or fetal growth restriction.82 Thus, future study is needed to determine whether periodontal disease can influence reverses in preterm birth or other adverse pregnancy events.79 As Barros and Offenbacher note, studies have shown that periodontal treatment can be performed safely to pregnant women, and maternal periodontal health in itself is an important outcome regardless of other pregnancy outcomes.
 Further, how periodontal organisms interact with each other or separately to affect pregnancy complications needs to be better understood.
 Whether these processes reflect an underlying genetic predisposition due to a hyperinflammatory response or some other factors are occurring remains to be discovered.83

 Translating Science to Practice